Lee Hyeon-seo: Current life

 In 2011, Lee wrote that she was learning English "to boost [her] prospects", noting that North Koreans' "lack of English is a handicap" on the job market.
 In China, she had devoted a great deal of time to learn Chinese, but "never thought I would be under this much stress about language in South Korea".
 She worked part-time and took accounting classes at different institutes and obtained the certifications needed for work.
 In 2011, she was "admitted to the Chinese language department of the Hankuk University of Foreign Studies (by special admission).
 [She] chose the language as [her] major hoping that [she] would be able to take part in ever increasing trade with China."

 She noted that she was "working at South Korea's Ministry of Unification as a student journalist alongside South Korean college students.
 [She wrote] articles about the relationship between North and South Korea as well as the possibility for reunification."
 In addition, she was one of "50 college students who had escaped from North Korea for the 'English for the Future' program sponsored by the British Embassy in Seoul, which helps [her] keep up [her] English studies."

 She was doing volunteer work "out of gratitude for all the aid [she has] received since [she] came here and of hope to return the favor to other people in need."
 As of May 2014, Lee was still studying at the Hankuk University of Foreign Studies and working as a student journalist with the Ministry of Unification.

+In 2022, the parents of Otto Warmbier awarded a scholarship named after their son to Lee.

 Activist work

 Lee spoke about her experiences at a TED conference in Long Beach, California, in February 2013.
 The YouTube video of her talk has received over 21 million views.

 In May 2013, Lee appeared on an Australian TV program on which she was reunited with the stranger who had helped her in Vientiane in 2009, Australian Dick Stolp.
 "I was really happy", said Lee.
 "He says, 'I'm not a hero', but I say he is a modern hero."
 Stolp said: "You help a small hand and it reaches to other hands and you think, 'That's great, that's good stuff.' ...
 I'm meeting someone who is now doing good things, and inside I can't help but feel 'Hey!
 I helped this lady to go out and change her life.
 She has been interviewed by the BBC, CNN, CBS News, and many other TV and radio outlets around the world.

 She spoke at the Oslo Freedom Forum in May 2014.

-Lee executive produced the documentary Beyond Utopia about South Korean pastor Kim Sungeun, who helps North Koreans defect.
+Lee was an executive producer on the documentary Beyond Utopia about South Korean pastor Kim Sungeun, who helps North Koreans defect.
 It aired on PBS January 9, 2024.